 After the funeral, give yourself a day or two to grieve before starting handling the estate issues.
 You will need this time not only to grieve, but also to gain the energy you need for the process.
 Depending on the nature of your parent’s estate as well as their will, this might be easy or complicated.
 If you are well rested, it will be easier for you to deal with it if it’s complicated.

 If your parent had left a will, it will have to be read at some point after the funeral, usually dictated by your parent.
 If, say, they had requested that the will be read a week after the funeral, you can use this time to rest, reflect and grieve before beginning handling the estate issues.
 Besides, the will will definitely have information that will impact the way you handle the property.
 You may find that they have donated some property, so you will not need to inventory it.

 Once you have decided to handle your deceased parent’s property and the legal issues have been sorted out, you first need to make an inventory for the property.
 If your parent lived in a rental house, this is even more important since you will need to move the property so that you don’t continue paying rent.

 The inventory will help you handle the property.
 You may find some unwanted items, in which case you can call in a rubbish removal firm to help you get rid of it.
-A specialized firm that deals with deceased estate removal in Perth is ideal.
+A specialized firm that deals with deceased estate removal is ideal.
 They will handle all of the heavy lifting that may be required during the rubbish removal so that you don’t have to.
 This is particularly important in scenarios where the logistics might be difficult, such as when your parent lived in an apartment with narrow corridors and you have large pieces of rubbish to get rid of.